-Do I need special tools for searing?The short answer is no; you likely have everything you need to sear around the house already.
+The short answer is no; you likely have everything you need to sear around the house.
 Minimum requirements are cooking tongs or a spatula, a frying pan and a heat source, or a broiler.
-That said, there are some particular tools that will enhance your searing repertoire:
+That said, there are a few particular tools that will enhance your sous vide searing technique:

 - A cast-iron/stainless/hard-anodized pan

 How hot is hot enough?The surface of your meat or fish must exceed 300ºF/150ºC to get that pretty brown color, so technically, you can sear at any temperature there or above to achieve it.
 HOWEVER, searing at lower temperatures will take longer and result in a thicker layer of protein with greater doneness.